 - Balancing: Have your child walk on a piece of string or tape, a low beam or plank at the playground, or a homemade balance beam.

-- Riding tricycles, scooters, and other ride-on toys; pulling wagons or pushing large trucks, doll strollers, or shopping carts.
+- Riding tricycles, scooters, and other ride-on toys; pulling or pushing wagons, large trucks, doll strollers, or shopping carts.

-- Building and navigating obstacle courses-–indoors with furniture, pillows, boxes, blankets; outdoors with rocks, logs, or playground equipment.
+- Building and navigating obstacle courses–indoors with furniture, pillows, boxes, blankets; outdoors with rocks, logs, or playground equipment.

 - Throwing, catching, and rolling large, lightweight, soft balls.

 - Playing tag or other classic backyard games, such as Follow the Leader, Red Light/Green Light, Tails, or Simon Says (avoid or modify games that force kids to sit still or to be eliminated from play, such as Duck Duck Goose or musical chairs).

 - Swinging, sliding, and climbing at a playground or indoor play space.

 - Sand play